Personal power 101: Breaking sartorial rules

 It's not just about being unique; it's about breaking free from the constraints of fashion norm, symbolic for a society feeling constantly surveyed, handled, controlled be it by politicians or algorithms.
 Both don’t listen.
 Both don’t answer.

 The taste of not being powerless is of undeniable gorgeousness.
 Mixing patterns allows us the satisfaction of being bad, acting reckless without hurting anybody; it's a deliberate rebellion against obedience and conformity.
-It is, yes indeed, a woke thing that can wake us up to more woke things.

 A creative chaos of pattern and colors is symbolic for our not harmonious, not matching society.
 Other than society the contrasting pieces you are wearing work enormously well together in its rule breaking unity of no-go goes.